 What To Do When A Trade Moves Against Us

-First and foremost when I set up a trade they are designed to be set up as the premium paid is your risk.
+When I set up a trade they are designed to be set up as the premium paid is your risk.
 There are no stops on these trades.
 So when entering the trade decide what you are willing to lose per trade and that is what you purchase in option premium.

 So for example, if one are willing to risk 5% of their trading account value on a particular trade then they simply purchase that amount of options.
 So there is a $10,000 trading account and the risk 5% per trade then one would purchase $500 of option premium.
 If the option is trading for $1 then it will cost $100 per contract and there would be a purchase 5 contracts.